GwynHN/BIO373_2019/SNPcalling.md

 **Run again for sample 660389**

+Note: you can view the contents of a gVCF or VCF using zless.
+It is a regular text file that has been compressed.
+This is different than trying to view the BAM files before.

 ## Joint genotyping

 This steps takes the input of gVCFs from each sample and combines them.
 This step recalculates some statistics and gives a more confident call of the variant at a particular site.